-The holy grail of e-commerce is knowing how to optimize your store for better conversion rates and an essential part of this is getting your product pages right on mark.
+The holy grail of e-commerce is knowing how to optimise your store for better conversion rates and an essential part of this is getting your product pages right on the mark.
 There's a sure science to the steps to take and many complex strategies to implement, but these tips are the first and essential to follow.

 So here's our e-commerce checklist for better converting product pages, scratching the mandatory surface.
 Give it to your marketing or web team and watch conversions improve.

 Your store is built for the sole purpose of showcasing and selling your products.
 You have mere seconds to make them stand out until you've lost your visitor's interest.
 Ironically visuals are often the most neglected.
 Don't make the same mistake and focus on creating and displaying great product images.
 Consider adding video too and check out our article „The Power Of Video For Your E-Commerce Store".

 67% of consumers consider clear, detailed images to be very important and carry even more weight than the product information, full description, and customer ratings.

 We mean quality as in overall appeal, not just image quality.
 Beautiful images are attention grabbing and show the product in the best light possible.
 If budget allows, we suggest you to consider getting a professional photographer.

 To bring your online shopping experience closer to a brick and mortar store, you can only rely on large, hi-res photos.
 Consumers want to zoom in and have a closeup of every and all details of the product.
 A popular way to do this is using a pop-up lightbox, allowing you to display the photo on the biggest possible area.
 As a second option, you can use a zoom feature on hover.